How To Repair A Refrigerator That Won’t Run

 Cold Temperature Control Board

-If the refrigerator won’t start and the fans do not kick on at all this could also be the problem with your refrigerator.
+If the refrigerator won’t start and the fans do not kick on at all this could also be a problem with your refrigerator.
+The fan motors could be bad, and this will affect the temperature setting.

-Again if you are comfortable to test with am ohm meter then it should be around 50 ohms.
+Again if you are comfortable testing with am ohm meter then it should be around 50 ohms. if there is no continuity, it could also be a problem.
+Also, inspect the electronic control board for any damage as well.

-But if you are not comfortable with this, please call us an schedule an appointment today.
+But if you are not comfortable with this, please call us and schedule an appointment with one of our service technicians.
+And have an authorized service agent repair your refrigerator.

-The coils are the part that pulls the cool air from inside of your refrigerator, and blows it out on to your floor or wall.
+The condenser coils, otherwise known as the evaporator coils are the part that pulls the cool air from inside of your refrigerator and blow it out onto your floor or wall.
 If they get clogged with dust this is going to keep them from pulling any cold air at all.

-Another thing to check is the evaporator fan, which is located on the top of most top style freezer units.
+Another thing to check is the evaporator fan motor, which is located on the top of most top-style freezer units.
 Behind the plastic shield will be the evaporator fan.
-If this is not turning when there is power to the unit, this is more than likely the issue.
+If this is not turning when there is the power to the unit, this is more than likely the issue.

 You will have to pull the cardboard shield off and do a visual inspection to see if the fan is working or not when turned on.

-If none of these thing were wrong on your refrigerator, then you might want to consider bringing a professional into your home to repair the refrigerator.
+If none of these things were wrong with your refrigerator, then you might want to consider bringing an appliance repair technician into your home to repair the refrigerator.
+And get the expert repair you deserve.

-With the cost of refrigerators these days, It is best to have a professional repair these units.
+With the cost of refrigerators these days, It is best to have a professional repair call us at!